claudioametrano/UnFATE/README.md

 * The "fastas" folder will contain DNA and AA fasta files, one per marker of interest, the MACSE runs folders, and summaries of the amount of data that could be captured from your data.
 * The "macsed_alignments" folder will contain DNA and AA alignments, aligned and filtered with OMM_MACSE pipeline and (optionally) filtered with Gblocks.
 * The "auto_selection" folder will exist if you ran main_wrap with `-n AUTO` and will contain DNA alignments of sequences from your data and the pre-mined database.
-* The "single_locus_trees" folder will contain the IQTREE phylogenetic analyses on single markers (from both DNA and AA alignments).
+* The "single_locus_trees" folder will contain the IQ-TREE phylogenetic analyses on single markers (from both DNA and AA alignments).
-* The "supermatrix" folder will contain both the concatenation of the single marker alignments and the IQTREE2 phylogenetic inference (from both DNA and AA alignments).
+* The "supermatrix" folder will contain both the concatenation of the single marker alignments and the IQ-TREE phylogenetic inference (from both DNA and AA alignments).
 * The "supertree" folder will contain both the file with the best tree for each marker and the ASTRAL species tree (from both DNA and AA alignments).
-* The "final_trees" folder will contain the trees generate from concatenation (IQTREE) and coalescence-based approach (ASTRAL) and their version renamed to species name (where NCBI accession numbers were used; e.g. when samples from the precalculated database or assemblies downloaded from NCBI are used).
+* The "final_trees" folder will contain the trees generate from concatenation (IQ-TREE) and coalescence-based approach (ASTRAL) and their version renamed to species name (where NCBI accession numbers were used; e.g. when samples from the precalculated database or assemblies downloaded from NCBI are used).
 * The "PhyParts" folder will be made if `pie_wrap.py` is run.
 The key output is pies.svg, but the full phyparts output will be present as well.

 ## `barcode_wrap.py`